-The Tattooed Fakir by Biman Nath
+The Tattooed Fakir by Biman Nath – Book Review

-Manager of an estate, a French man and his sister have their own story of rebel siblings hailing from a rich family in France who are stuck at the estate due to personal and political series of events that take place with and around them.
-In this string author has tried to explore the human relationships that grow in all kinds of circumstances especially when people are bound in the same space.
-He depicts the helplessness of common man in India even then, his dependence on the powerful all the time.
-He captures the loneliness that foreigners faced in this non-native land in pursuit of money and elusive dreams of a rich life after they return home.
+Manager of an estate, a French man, and his sister have their own story of rebel siblings hailing from a rich family in France who are stuck at the estate.
+Due to personal and political series of events that take place with and around them.
+In this string, the author has tried to explore the human relationships that grow in all kinds of circumstances.
+Especially when people are bound in the same space.
+He depicts the helplessness of a common man in India even then, his dependence on the powerful all the time.
+He captures the loneliness that foreigners faced in this non-native land in pursuit of money.
+And elusive dreams of a rich life after they return home.

-At another level it tells you about the movement that was being led by fakirs and sanyasis.
-It tells you about how the ordinary citizens were inducted into the system, by never letting them forget their personal pain, and always keeping them running in a hope that someday the organization will come out and help them.
-Each of them has a sad story of how and why they landed up in jungles, learning skills to fight the enemy, making strategies to attack the rich zamindars who torture the poor peasants.
-There is no formal organization, no major means of communication, but they still manage to plan and execute major attacks.
+At another level, it tells you about the movement that was being led by fakirs and sanyasis.
+It tells you about how the ordinary citizens were inducted into the system, by never letting them forget their personal pain.
+And always keep them running in a hope that someday the organization will come out and help them.
+Each of them has a sad story of how and why they landed up in jungles.
+Learning skills to fight the enemy, making strategies to attack the rich zamindars who torture the poor peasants.
+There is no formal organization, no major means of communication. but they still manage to plan and execute major attacks.

-https://www.anureviews.com/the-tattooed-fakir-by-biman-nath/https://i0.wp.com/www.anureviews.com/wp-content/uploads/2012/08/Tattooed-Fakir.jpeg?fit=456%2C700https://i0.wp.com/www.anureviews.com/wp-content/uploads/2012/08/Tattooed-Fakir.jpeg?resize=150%2C150Book ReviewsHistorical FictionSet in late 18th CE, this story touches that part of history that is documented but those documents probably lie in some obscure libraries or archives.
+https://www.anureviews.com/the-tattooed-fakir-by-biman-nath/https://www.anureviews.com/wp-content/uploads/2012/08/Tattooed-Fakir.jpeghttps://www.anureviews.com/wp-content/uploads/2012/08/Tattooed-Fakir-150x150.jpegBook ReviewsHistorical FictionFiction,Historical Fiction,Kindle BooksSet in late 18th CE, this story The Tattooed Fakir touches that part of history that is documented.
+But those documents probably lie in some obscure libraries or archives.
 It talks about the fakirs and sanyasis who came together to fight both the zamindars and the company forces to...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews